jsborjesson/oereo/docs/api.md

 Authorizing with HTTP basic as a user is requested when needed, the application access token should be sent as a `X-AUTH-TOKEN` header.

+Headers sent for a fully authenticated request should look something like this:

+    HTTP-AUTHORIZATION: Basic dGVzdDpwYXNzd29yZA==
+    X-AUTH-TOKEN: fc0ba8c1538ba7f3c103f7bbbc2ba0f6

+## Versioning

+The API is still **very** unstable and `v1` of the API should be considered to be experimental.

+TODO: Choosing version - no point yet since there is only one.

+### Endpoints

+    # all resources
+    /api/resources

+    # resource with id 3
+    /api/resources/3

+    # resources tagged with 'ruby'
+    /api/resources?tagged=ruby

+    # list all tags
+    /api/tags